Incitement to genocide: Dehumanization

 According to Gordon, "verminization, pathologization, demonization, and other forms of dehumanization" can be considered incitement to genocide.
 Verminization classifies the target as something "whose extermination would be considered normal and desirable", which is why Hutu leaders frequently described Tutsis as inyenzi (cockroaches).
-RTLM propagandist Georges Ruggiu pled guilty to incitement to genocide, admitting that calling Tutsis "inyenzi" meant designating them "persons to be killed".
+RTLM propagandist Georges Ruggiu pled guilty to incitement to genocide, saying that calling Tutsis "inyenzi" meant designating them "persons to be killed".
 Gordon writes that like dehumanization, demonization is "sinister figurative speech but is more phantasmagorical and/ or anthropocentric in nature... [centering] on devils, malefactors, and other nefarious personages."
 Pathologization means designating the target as a disease.
 According to genocide scholar Gregory Stanton, this "expropriates pseudo-medical terminology to justify massacre [and it] dehumanizes the victims as sources of filth and disease, [propagating] the reversed social ethics of the perpetrators".
-Stanton identified dehumanization as third in the eight stages of genocide, noting that "Dehumanization overcomes the normal human revulsion against murder."
-While Stanton and others have contended that dehumanization is a necessary condition for genocide, Johannes Lang has argued that its role is overstated and that forms of humiliation and torture which occur during genocide occur precisely because the victims' humanity is recognized.
+Shatz describes dehumanization as "first and foremost a linguistic project, aimed at depriving people from their human qualities, personality, and dignity... humans are not deprived of their rights.
+They are robbed of their humanity."
+He adds that most genocides in history have been preceded by dehumanization.
+Stanton identified dehumanization as third in the eight stages of genocide, and said that "Dehumanization overcomes the normal human revulsion against murder."
+Stanton and others have contended that dehumanization is a necessary condition for genocide; Johannes Lang said that its role is overstated and that forms of humiliation and torture which occur during genocide occur precisely because the victims' humanity is recognized.